yunshiuan/tomnet-project/report/RO-MAN/manuscripts/README.txt

 	- ROMAN20_PreferenceLearning_20200403_Josh_v6.docx
 	- TODO:
 		- (V) Update Fig. 2 with 'ToMnet+' labeled.
-		- () Add the figure for the model details.
+		- (V) Add the figure for the model details.
+Fig. 4.
+The diagrams of the character network and the prediction network architecture.
+		- (V) We should make it clear that we are implementing ToMnet based only on the need to examine single social preferences from single shot query states rather than a more dynamic trajectory fragment.